Prevent and Control Herbicide-Resistant Weeds

 All photos are either the property of WinField United or used with permission.

-© 2022 WinField United.
+© 2023 WinField United.
 Important: Before use always read and follow label instructions.
 Crop performance is dependent on several factors many of which are beyond the control of WinField United, including without limitation, soil type, pest pressures, agronomic practices and weather conditions.
 Growers are encouraged to consider data from multiple locations, over multiple years and to be mindful of how such agronomic conditions could impact results.
-Class Act, Destiny, InterLock, StrikeLock and WinField are trademarks of WinField United.
+Class Act, NG, Destiny, InterLock, StrikeLock and WinField are trademarks of WinField United.
 All other trademarks are the property of their respective owners.

 Subscribe to the Advisor Newsletter